- Published: Wednesday, 19 December 2018 08:14

 By Shannon Corgan, Director of Marketing

-You’re making a huge mistake when you strictly look at license costs to compare cloud solutions and on-premise solutions for your business.
+You’re making a huge mistake when you strictly look at license costs to compare cloud vs. on-premise costs for your business.
 There are so many more costs you need to consider to know the total cost of ownership (TCO) for your business applications.

 IT Admin and Customization – How much time will your IT staff have to apply fixes, patches, and upgrades for an on-premise solution compared to automatic updates from a cloud solution?
-How much time will your IT Staff have to work with the software developers to customize the on-premise solution?
+How much time will your IT staff have to work with the software developers to customize the on-premise solution?
+Cloud vs.on premise IT Admin and customization costs are minimal or non-existent.

 Maintenance Fees – When you purchase on-premise software you have on-going maintenance fees to access their new features, fixes, and patches.
-The maintenance fee is typically 15% - 20% of the license fee.
-With cloud solutions, there is no additional fee for this.
-It’s included in your license fees.
+The maintenance fee is typically 15% - 20% of the license for on premise solutions.
+There are no maintenance fees for cloud vs. on premise costs.

 Now that I’ve given you a few things to think about when you’re evaluating cloud solutions and on-premise solutions, let’s take a look at the cost comparison for a cloud solution and an on-premise solution.
 Hurwitz & Associates conducted a study on the four-year total cost of ownership (TCO) for on-premise and cloud solutions.
 They broke down the TCO into five categories of costs which included the costs for evaluating and selecting software, IT infrastructure, license fees, implementation and support, and user training.
 They found that the TCO for cloud solutions was 77% lower than the TCO for comparable on-premise solutions.
 The largest TCO variance between the cloud solution and the on-premise solution was due to the hardware, IT Admin, and IT Infrastructure costs required for on-premise solutions.
 To dig into the details of the TCO analysis by Hurwitz & Associates to understand the cost variances between cloud solutions and on-premise solutions, click here.

-The key findings in the Hurwitz & Associates research were:
+The key findings for cloud vs. on premise costs in the Hurwitz & Associates research were:

 Cloud solutions for user licenses account for 57% of total solutions cost